 Quick Answer

-Yamaha P-45B 88-Key Weighted Action Digital Piano
+Yamaha 88-Key Weighted Portable Digital Piano Keyboard with

 Best Overall: Yamaha P-45B at $449.99.
 88 hammer-weighted keys, excellent piano tone, and Yamaha reliability make this the top choice for committed piano students.